Spider-Man in other media

-Spider-Man is a fictional superhero from Marvel who has been adapted and appeared in various media including television shows, films, toys, stage shows, books, and video games.
+Spider-Man is a superhero from Marvel Comics who has been adapted and appeared in various media including television shows, films, toys, stage shows, books, and video games.

 Television

 Spider-Man has been adapted to television many times, as a short-lived live-action television series, a Japanese tokusatsu series, and several animated cartoon series.
 There were also the "Spidey Super Stories" segments on the PBS educational series The Electric Company, which featured a Spider-Man (played by Danny Seagren) who did not speak out loud but instead used only word balloons.